-A disability annuity stops after the employee recovers from the disability; it can be reinstated if the disabling condition recurs ously, qualify for a divorced spouse annuity.
+A disability annuity stops after the employee recovers from the disability; it can be reinstated if the disabling condition recurs.

 A spouse annuity stops if the employee's annuity terminates, or the spouse annuity was based on caring for a child and the child is no longer under age 18 or disabled or the child is no longer in the spouse's care.
 However, the spouse annuity may continue if she or he is qualified without the child or it can resume when the spouse attains a qualifying age.